What I Eat In A Day: Functional Medicine Doctor Terry Wahls Tells All

-Here's what I eat in a typical day for energy and vibrant health:
+Seasonal changes aside, here's what I eat in a typical day for vibrant energy and overall health.

-One of these smoothies will be based upon greens.
-The other one may be based upon vegetables such as heirloom carrots or beets.
-I'm also very intentional about having a wide variety of greens for my smoothies, like wild edibles such as dandelions, plantain, or lamb's quarters, and greens from my garden such as kale, bok choi, lettuce, spinach, radish greens, and beet greens.
-I also use the herbs from my garden—borage, oregano, basil, savory, thyme, sage, lavender, lavage, parsley, lemon balm, mint, dill, and tarragon.
+One of these smoothies will be primarily greens-based, while the other one will be centered around heirloom carrots or beets.
+I'm also very intentional about having a wide variety of greens for my smoothies: I love wild edibles such as dandelions, plantain, or lamb's quarters, and greens from my garden such as kale, bok choy, lettuce, spinach, radish greens, and beet greens.
+I also use the herbs from my garden—borage, oregano, basil, savory, thyme, sage, lavender, lavage, parsley, lemon balm, mint, dill, and tarragon are my favorites.

-During the winter, we often have soup.
-I'll start with a bone broth base, then I'll add chopped vegetables, chopped greens, and a can of coconut milk and let it simmer for five minutes.
-Most often these vegetables are frozen from our garden.
-I'll add chopped precooked meat and serve.
-This meal takes just 15 minutes to prepare.
+During the winter, I often have soup.
+I'll start with a chicken bone broth base, then I'll add chopped vegetables, chopped greens, and a can of coconut milk and let it simmer for five minutes.
+(Most often these vegetables are frozen from our garden.)
+I'll add chopped pre-cooked meat, and serve.
+This meal is super easy—it takes just 15 minutes to prepare.

-I'll also enjoy a large salad with fresh garden herbs.
-Or we may have nitrate-free bacon and cooked greens from my garden.
-My son and daughter say that bacon will fix any vegetable!
-We will fry up some bacon to the desired level of crispness, turn off the heat, and add the chopped greens; cover and wait two minutes.
-I'll saute some meat and add vegetables (often onions, garlic, mushrooms, and peppers) for the last two to five minutes.
-I like to blend olive oil and fresh basil from the garden to make a pesto sauce to add to the vegetables or serve over grilled burgers.
-It's quite lovely.
+I love nitrate-free bacon and cooked greens from my garden—my son and daughter say that bacon will fix any vegetable!
+We fry up some bacon, turn off the heat, and add the chopped greens, then cover the pan and wait two minutes.
+I'll add vegetables (often onions, garlic, mushrooms, and peppers) for the last two to five minutes.
+I like to blend olive oil and fresh basil from the garden to make a pesto sauce to add to the vegetables, or I serve that over grilled burgers—it's quite lovely.